The 23 best horror films on Netflix UK

 Looking for something creepy to watch?
-You'll find plenty of scare-tertainment right here.
-Updated for January 2023
+You'll find plenty of scare-tertainment right here

-What better way to indulge your taste for the pants-fillingly frightening than to dim the lights, curl up on the sofa, tune into Netflix and watch a horror film?
+What better way to indulge your taste for the pants-fillingly frightening than to dim the lights, curl up on the sofa, fire up your streaming device of choice and watch a horror film?

 There’s a terrifying treasure trove of scary movies available on streaming services like Netflix, Now and Prime Video.
 Here, you’ll find the Stuff team’s pick of Netflix’s selection.
 Whether you like your horror movies bloody, creepy, arty or with a twist of comedy, there’s sure to be something in here that’ll put the willies up you.